a-berg/philambdapi/posts/2024-11-17-cv_generation.md

 But still this wasn't enough.
 Ok, sure, I _am_ automating most of the process... but what about the updates to the website!?
 What about _automatically compiling it on file changes_?

-That's why I am setting up a Github workflow for it.
+That's why I set up a Github workflow for it.
 I want to push the changes to the yaml files and trigger the CV compilation on GitHub and have the CV on the internet and readily accessible to myself (in case I'm not on my home computer and need to send the most recent version to someone) and this blog site.

-The idea is to use something along the lines of:
+After some trial and error, I ended up with this:

 ```yaml
 name: Build CV